sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 `%post --interpreter=/bin/bash --log=/root/install.post.log`

-To make it easy, let's start with a flow chart:
+For an initial overview, let's start with a flow chart:

 ```mermaid!
 %%{